Hessian Averaging in Stochastic Newton Methods Achieves Superlinear Convergence: Convergence of Averaging with General Weights

-In the above example, we substantially accelerate the initial superlinear rate $\theta_t^{(1)}$, while preserving the final rate $\theta_t^{(2)}$ up to a constant factor $p$.
-We also observe that the transitions $\U$ and $\V$ are both improved upon Example \ref{exp:3}.
+Moreover, the second and third transition points are given by In the above example, we substantially accelerate the initial superlinear rate $\theta_t^{(1)}$, while preserving the final rate $\theta_t^{(2)}$ up to a constant factor $p$.
+We observe that the transitions $\U$ and $\V$ are both improved upon Example \ref{exp:3}.
 In particular, the dependence of $\kappa$ in $\U$ is improved from $\kappa$ to $\kappa^{1/p}$, and the dependence of $\I$ in $\V$ is improved from $\I^2$ to $\I^{2p/(2p-1)}$.
 An important observation is that both $\U$ and $\V$ contract to $\I$ as $p$ goes to $\infty$, which inspires us to consider the following sequence. \end{example}